CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 ## Changes to partially adjudicated claims representation

 In BCDA v2, fully adjudicated claims were represented by the `ExplanationOfBenefit` FHIR resource while partially adjudicated claims were represented by the `Claim` and `ClaimResponse` resources.
 BCDA v3 will represent **ALL** claims (fully adjudicated and partially adjudicated) using the `ExplanationOfBenefit` resource.
-All EOB resources in v3 will have a `meta.tag` element indicating either `Adjudicated` or `PartiallyAdjudicated`.

 ### Mapping partially adjudicated claims data in v2 vs v3